All I Ever Wanted (Basshunter song): Composition

 "All I Ever Wanted" is a beat-driven, heavily vocodered track.

 Music video

 The video clip features Aylar Lie and Lucas Thorheim.

 Chart performance

-On 6 July 2008, the song entered the UK Singles Chart at number three, climbing to number two the following week.
+On 6 July 2008, the song entered the UK singles chart at number three and sold 26,044 copies in its first week on chart, then climbed to number two the following week.
 It had a long and successful chart run in the UK and a year and a half after its release it re-entered the UK top 100 at number 98 due to Basshunter being a contestant on Celebrity Big Brother 7 and it often being played on the spin-off shows Big Brother's Big Mouth and Big Brother's Little Brother.

-In New Zealand, the song debuted at number 27 and peaked at number seventeen.
-It was certified gold after 18 weeks, selling over 7,500 copies.
+In New Zealand, the song debuted at number 27 and peaked at number seventeen and was certified platinum.

 Track listing

 Swedish musician Basshunter (left) and Swedish music producer Robert Uhlmann produced "All I Ever Wanted" with Scott Simons.